 – Hon Mun: 22,000VND, swimming – 66,000VND

-Ha Giang is nothing like any of the the destinations above.
-Come to Ha Giang, the first thing you see is a challenge lying in the sight of mountain after mountain.
+Ha Giang is nothing like any of the destinations above.
+Come to Ha Giang, the first thing you see is a challenge lying in the sight of a mountain after mountain.
 This is also the story of the people living in Ha Giang, a land that was so remote and underdeveloped until its first provincial road was made, opening a new era of the Ha Giang.
-As a member of UNESCO geopark, Dong Van plateau covers a vast area with boulder rocks and limestone mountains which are called 'rock gardens'.
+As a member of UNESCO Geopark, Dong Van plateau covers a vast area with boulder rocks and limestone mountains which are called ‘rock gardens’.

 * Things to do in Ha Giang: